What are High Index Lenses, and why would you need them?

 At Eyewear Insight we offer 3 levels of high index lenses.

-High index lens are usually in the vocablary of people who have a high prescription.
+High index lens are usually well know to people who have a high prescription.
+It is important to understand why you are picking the thickness you do pick:

 For Really Strong Power